istio/istio.io/content/blog/2019/root-transition/index.md

 {{< /text >}}

 Please inspect the `valid\_from` value of the `ca\_cert`.
-If it matches the `_Not_ _Before_` value in the new certificate as shown in Step 1, your Envoy has loaded the new root certificate.
+If it matches the `_Not_ _Before_` value in the new certificate as shown in Step 2, your Envoy has loaded the new root certificate.

 ## Troubleshooting

-### Why my workloads do not pick up the new certificates (in Step 4)?
+### Why my workloads do not pick up the new certificates (in Step 5)?

-Please make sure you have updated to Istio 1.1.8 for the `istio-proxy` sidecars in Step 3.
+Please make sure you have updated to Istio 1.1.8 for the `istio-proxy` sidecars in Step 4.

 {{< warning >}}
 If you are using Istio releases 1.1.3 - 1.1.7, the Envoy may not be hot-restarted after the new certificates are generated.
 {{< /warning >}}

+### Why my Envoy cannot talk to Pilot?

+It can be because the Pilot is not using an Envoy sidecar, and the `controlPlaneSecurity` is enabled.
+In this case, restart both Galley and Pilot to ensure they load the new certificates.
+The following commands redeploys a pod for Galley / Pilot by removing a pod.

+{{< text bash>}}
+$ kubectl delete po <galley-pod> -n istio-system
+$ kubectl delete po <pilot-pod> -n istio-system
+{{< /text >}}

+### Check if Pilot has an Envoy sidecar

+If the following command shows `1/1`, that means your Pilot does not have an Envoy sidecar, otherwise, if it is showing `2/2`, your Pilot is using Envoy sidecar.

+{{< text bash>}}
+$ kubectl get po -l istio=pilot -n istio-system istio-pilot-569bc6d9c-tfwjr   1/1     Running   0          11m
+{{< /text >}}

+# I can't deploy new workloads with the auto-injector

+This may happen if you did not upgrade to 1.1.8.
+Try to restart the sidecar injector.
+Sidecar injector will reload the certificate after the restart:

+{{< text bash>}}
+$ kubectl delete po -l istio=sidecar-injector -n istio-system pod "istio-sidecar-injector-788bd8fc48-x9gdc" deleted
+{{< /text >}}